Alumni Regents

 Full Bio

 Merritt earned a bachelor’s degree in journalism from the Medill School of Journalism, Media, Integrated Marketing Communications and a master’s degree in communications from California State University Northridge.
 She is a veteran of corporate marketing and communications, having worked to advance the positioning of Fortune 500 companies and nonprofits in the automotive, telecommunications, media and entertainment, energy, health care, and child welfare arenas.
-Merritt has been part of a number of disruptive technologies and product innovations, including Saturn, GM’s electric vehicle, the early stages of BellSouth’s internet service, and over the top video.
+Merritt has been part of a number of disruptive technologies and product innovations, including Saturn, GM’s electric vehicle, the early stages of BellSouth’s internet service, and over-the-top video.

 Merritt has served as a big sister with Cool Girls, an Atlanta-based mentoring program, and as a board member for both the Girl Scouts of Greater Atlanta and the National Urban League of New Orleans.
-She is a 2011 graduate of Leadership Atlanta and Midtown Leadership Atlanta, and was recognized by the
+She is a 2011 graduate of Leadership Atlanta and Midtown Leadership Atlanta and was recognized by the Network Journal as one of the top 25 influential Black women in business in 2015.

 headsdhot of Charles Katzenmeyer